kelwyres/Bactabolize/README.md

 # TODO
+* Collate compiled troubleshooting info into a single file
+* Output results of draft model assessment FBA to file
+* For single-stage execution
+    - annotation
+        - convert genbank to FASTA, at least in nf
+        - add code for annotation matching and transfer
+    - model\_fba: create, consider if this is optional or not
+        - builtin test sufficient? idk
+        - using dummy in nf for now
+* Gracefully handle draft model failure in nf
+    - either rework draft model code, change exit code
+    - or allow specific exit code failure to be ignored in nf
 * Check required programs are in PATH and have correct versions
 * Getting 1182 orthologs on K\_quasi\_quasi\_01A030T, tut notes have 1186
     - 1185 after unannotated gene search (tut detected no annotated genes)